casus/minterpy/docs/fundamentals/introduction.rst

 i) It requires :math:`\mathcal{O}(m|A|)` operations and :math:`\mathcal{O}(|A|)` storage to evaluate :math:`Q` at :math:`x_0`.
 ii) It requires :math:`\mathcal{O}(nm|A|)` operations and :math:`\mathcal{O}(|A|)` storage to evaluate the partial derivative :math:`\partial_{x_j}Q`, :math:`1 \leq j \leq m` at :math:`x_0`.

-In fact, all three basis  Newton, Lagrange and Canonical basis are inter-linked :cite:`hecht2020`.
+In fact, all three basis  Newton, Lagrange and Canonical basis are inter-linked\ :footcite:`Hecht2020`.

 **Theorem 3 (Transformations)**
 Let :math:`A= A_{m,n,p}` and :math:`P_A\subseteq \mathbb{R}^m` be as in Eq. :eq:`eq_A`, :eq:`eq_PA`, :math:`f : \mathbb{R}^m \longrightarrow  \mathbb{R}` be a function and :math:`F=\big(f(p_\alpha)\big)_{\alpha \in A}\in \mathbb{R}^{|A|}`.
 Then: